seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 ## What I expected to find

 I am experienced with low level networking and peer-to-peer systems.
 As CTO of Demonware I was closely involved in design and implementation of the peer-to-peer code and hosted platform that connect millions of players in real-time in the Call of Duty video game franchise, and many other video games.
-Based on my recollection of implementing the [ICE](https://datatracker.ietf.org/doc/html/rfc5245) and the [STUN](https://datatracker.ietf.org/doc/html/rfc3489) RFCs for  establishing peer-to-peer communication through NATs, I expect a product like the DB1 doorbell to generate the following kind of traffic at a minimum:
+Based on my recollection of implementing the [ICE](https://datatracker.ietf.org/doc/html/rfc5245) and the [STUN](https://datatracker.ietf.org/doc/html/rfc3489) RFCs for  establishing peer-to-peer communication through NATs, I expect a product like the DB1 doorbell to generate the following types of traffic at a minimum:

 - Normal housekeeping traffic like NTP for time synchronisation, DHCP for obtaining an IP address and DNS server information, DNS queries for various servers, and ICMP (pings).
 - TCP traffic to a server that sends events corresponding to doorbell presses and motion detection.